 Cuyahoga Valley National Park is announcing modifications to operations to implement the latest guidance from the White House, Centers for Disease Control & Prevention (CDC), and local and state authorities to promote social distancing.
-Boston Mill Visitor Center is open with limited access, but visitors are encouraged to find information and ask questions at the Boston Mill train boarding station where rangers are available from 10am - 4pm everyday.
-All programs are cancelled.
-Where it is possible to adhere to the latest health guidance, trails and some parking lots will remain open.
+Boston Mill Visitor Center is open with limited access.
+Visitors are encouraged to find information and ask questions at the tent or table outside the visitor center where rangers are available from 10am - 4pm every day.
+Where it is possible to adhere to the latest health guidance, trails and parking lots will remain open.

 The health and safety of our visitors, employees, volunteers, and partners at Cuyahoga Valley National Park is our number one priority.
 The National Park Service (NPS) is working with the federal, state, and local authorities to closely monitor the novel coronavirus (COVID-19) situation.
 We will notify the public when we resume full operations and provide updates on our website and social media channels.

-The NPS urges visitors to do their part when visiting a park and to follow CDC guidance to prevent the spread of infectious diseases by maintaining a safe distance of at least 6 feet between yourself and other groups; washing your hands often with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth; covering your mouth and nose when you cough or sneeze; and most importantly, staying home if you feel sick.
+The Department of Interior requires wearing a mask inside federal buildings and outside when social distancing is not possible.
+Maintain a safe distance of at least 6 feet between yourself and other groups; wash your hands often with soap and water for at least 20 seconds; avoid touching your eyes, nose, and mouth; cover your mouth and nose when you cough or sneeze; and most importantly, stay home if you feel sick.

 For high-risk populations, such as the elderly and people with underlying conditions, we ask that they take extra caution and follow CDC guidance for those at higher risk of serious illness.
 Updates about NPS operations will be posted onhttps://www.nps.gov/aboutus/news/public-health-update.htm .
 Please check back here for updates from Cuyahoga Valley National Park.